Saigofu/QoL-and-Extras/README.md

 - After revision 235 if you are using bg3mm and import the .json, you will see a bunch of mods on the inactive side (left side), this is also intented and leave them there.
 Don't worry, the mods are working properly.
 - Go to your Vortex Staging Folder, type "info" on search bar and you will see a bunch of "info.json" files, select them all and delete them, this will make your Vortex a bit faster and will resolve some conflicts.
 - This collection is not compatible with any mods that use textures from Patch #5 onwards, this happens due to having the Shader mods, which makes the textures the previous ones (before Patch #5) if you want to use mods that have textures from current game version, you can delete/disable the Shader mods, take in mind that the Gith Textures or Orc Textures will no longer work.
-- **Party Limit Begone.:** \
+- **Aether's No Party Limits.:**
-  **Camp sleeping bug**: Use one of the awake companions and talk to Lae'zel or reduce your party size to 4 before resting.\
+  **Camp sleeping bug**: Use one of the awake companions and talk to Lae'zel or reduce your party size to 4 before resting.
   **Grymforge Map transition:** Reduce your party size to 4 members before sailing with the boat.
-If you already used it and your characters are stuck, dismiss the ones that are with you and sail back and forth to unstuck the rest.\
+If you already used it and your characters are stuck, dismiss the ones that are with you and sail back and forth to unstuck the rest.
   Note: After using the boat a timed quest is triggered and going to camp will progess it.
 - If your game is too difficult, you can disable the [Combat Extender](https://www.nexusmods.com/baldursgate3/mods/5207).
 - The exlamation point on top of your character head is due to [Camp Event Notifications](https://www.nexusmods.com/baldursgate3/mods/1879), basically tells you if you long rest now a scene will play out and if the exlamation point persists, means that you have more scenes on long rest.